openopt/chop/README.md

 ## Examples

 ### Stochastic Constrained Algorithms
-We define stochastic optimizers in the constopt.stochastic module.
+We define stochastic optimizers in the `constopt.stochastic` module.
 These follow PyTorch Optimizer conventions, similar to the `torch.optim` module.

 Examples:
 - `examples/training_constrained_net_on_mnist.py` for a model training use case.

 ### Full Gradient Constrained Algorithms

-We also define full-gradient constrained algorithms which operate on a batch of optimization problems.
-These are used for adversarial attacks.
+We also define full-gradient constrained algorithms which operate on a batch of optimization problems in the `constopt.optim` module.
+These are used for adversarial attacks, using the `constopt.Adversary` wrapper.

 Examples: